 Addendum to contract of employment

-The employment contract should be updated to include the following articles regarding the 30% ruling.
-If the contract has already been signed, then the articles can be stated on a separate letter that can be attached to the existing contract as an addendum.
+The employment contract should be updated to include an article agreeing on the 30%-ruling application and payroll implementation.
+If the contract has already been signed, then the 30%-ruling article can be stated on a separate letter that can be attached to the existing contract as an addendum.

 - full details of the employer including company address and Dutch wage tax number

 - full details of the employee, including address;

 - the Dutch tax number so-called burgerservicenummer (BSN) or SoFi-nummer;